 In 2019, MWCC was selected as a recipient of the Barr Foundation’s new “Portrait of a Graduate” grant program, described as a collective vision of what all high school students will know and be able to do by graduation.
 MWCC was one of 14 awarded communities in New England for the Portrait of a Graduate Grant.
-This grant program includes local school communities as a joint collaboration.
-The districts include:
+This grant program included local school communities as a joint collaboration.
+The districts included:

 - Fitchburg Public Schools

 - Winchendon Public Schools

 - Mount Wachusett Community College’s Early College programs

 What is Portrait of a Graduate?

 Many high schools operate under a set of policies and practices that can feel disconnected from a larger vision for students’ success.
 For schools to successfully educate all students for the realities of our rapidly changing world, communities must construct a new understanding of what school could look like.
 That’s where a portrait of a graduate can help.